Temnospondyli: Classification

 Originally, temnospondyls were classified according to the structure of their vertebrae.
 Early forms, with complex vertebrae consisting of a number of separate elements, were placed in the suborder Rachitomi, and large Triassic aquatic forms with simpler vertebrae were placed in the suborder Stereospondyli.
 With the recent growth of phylogenetics, this classification is no longer viable.
 The basic rhachitomous condition is found in many primitive tetrapods, and is not unique to one group of temnospondyls.
 Moreover, the distinction between rhachitomous and stereospondylous vertebrae is not entirely clear.
-Some temnospondyls have rhachitomous, semirhachitomous, and sterospondylous vertebrae at different points in the same vertebral column.
+Some temnospondyls have rhachitomous, semirhachitomous and sterospondylous vertebrae at different points in the same vertebral column.
 Other taxa have intermediate morphologies that do not fit into any category.
-Rachitomi is no longer recognized as an exclusive group, but Stereospondyli is still considered valid.
+Rachitomi is no longer recognized as an exclusive group (i.e. it includes Stereospondyli rather than being a counterpart to it), but Stereospondyli is still considered valid.
 Below is a simplified taxonomy of temnospondyls showing currently recognized groups: